websharper-samples/LoginWithBulma/README.md

 # First steps: Using HTML templates, accessing form values, and wiring events
 > Written by Adam Granicz, IntelliFactory.

 Congratulations on taking the first step to learn WebSharper!
 We have carefully put together this hands-on tutorial with the aim to help you get started with WebSharper and on your way to learn functional, reactive web development, putting you on a fast track to unleash the real web developer in you.
 The skills you pick up with WebSharper will make you a better web developer, and the concepts you learn will remain valid and useful with other functional, reactive web frameworks and libraries as well.
-You can find links to further material below and the sources of this tutorial in the bottom of this page.
-Or simply [see the resulting app in action live on Try WebSharper](http://try.websharper.com/snippet/adam.granicz/0000Jn).
+You can find links to further material below and the sources of this tutorial in the bottom of this page, and you can [see the resulting app in action live on Try WebSharper](http://try.websharper.com/snippet/adam.granicz/0000Jn).

 ## What you will learn and where you can find out more

 1. **Using HTML templates** (these work on the client and server alike) instead of inline HTML combinators. *Further reading*: the "HTML Templates" section of the [Reactive HTML](https://developers.websharper.com/docs/v4.x/fs/ui) page of the main documentation.
-2. **Reading and writing the values of input controls** (text boxes, text areas, checkboxes, etc.) in your HTML page through your template's data model. *Further reading*: the "Accessing the template’s model" subsection of the [Reactive HTML](https://developers.websharper.com/docs/v4.x/fs/ui) page of the main documentation.
+2. **Reading and writing the values of input controls** (text boxes, text areas, checkboxes, etc.) in your HTML page through your template's data model. *Further reading*: the "Accessing the template's model" subsection of the [Reactive HTML](https://developers.websharper.com/docs/v4.x/fs/ui) page of the main documentation.
 3. **Wiring events** such as button clicks. *Further reading*: the bottom of the "Holes" subsection of the [Reactive HTML](https://developers.websharper.com/docs/v4.x/fs/ui) page of the main documentation.
+4. **Using reactive variables** - and reflecting their state to the UI.
+In this tutorial you will see how to apply CSS classes dependent on reactive variables and how to use the **V notation**. *Further reading*: the "Reactive layer" and "The V shorthand" sections of the [Reactive HTML](https://developers.websharper.com/docs/v4.x/fs/ui) page in the main documentation.
+We will cover **two-way binding more complex data models** in another tutorial.

 ## Our application: Login page for an SPA